 The National Park Service (NPS) recently announced that the Lifetime Seniors Pass was getting a price boost.
-What’s the current price?
-A ridiculous $10.
-Yes, you can currently get a lifetime pass to our National Parks for the price of a movie ticket.
-The only catch is that you have to be 62 years old.
+What’s the current price? $80 plus a $10 processing fee.

-On August 28, 2017 these passes are going to be a whopping $80.
 Now — right now — is the time to score your Lifetime Senior Pass.
-We also recommend this as a perfect gift for the camper, hiker, or wilderness-obsessed 62 year old in your life.
+We also recommend this as a perfect gift for the camper, hiker, or wilderness-obsessed 62-year-old in your life.

 So how do you score the best 62nd birthday present ever?
 Or buy a pass in the first place?
 There are several easy ways.